 rm -rf /etc/php/7.0/

-Just run the same purge command above, replacing with 7.2, obviously.
-Then, use autoremove again.
+Just run the same purge command above, replacing with 7.2 and 7.3 — then, use autoremove again.

 To Wrap Up